What are qualitative methods of assessment?

 Qualitative and quantitative methods are, in fact, complementary.
 Each has strengths and weaknesses that the other doesn’t, and together, they can present a clearer picture of the situation than either would alone.
 Often, the most accurate information is obtained when several varieties of each method are used.
 That’s not always possible, but when it is, it can yield the best results.

 There are a number of qualitative methods that can be used in assessment of issues or community needs.
 We’ll list the major ones here, and look at them in more detail later in the section.
-They include:

 - Individual interviews.
 These may be structured interviews, where the questions are determined beforehand, or unstructured conversations that are allowed to range wherever the interviewee wants to go in relation to the general topic.
 Even in structured interviews, there may be room for both interviewers and interviewees to pursue topics that don’t relate directly to answering the original questions.
 The difference, however, is that in a structured interview, all those questions are formally asked, and the interviewer does her best to make sure they’re answered.